logaretm/villus/README.md

 </script>
 ```

 There is also the higher-order component flavor if you prefer to use them instead.
-Check the [docs for more examples and details](https://villus.logaretm.com/).
+Read the [docs for more examples and details](https://villus.logaretm.com/).

----

-You can do a lot more than that, `villus` makes frequent tasks such as re-fetching, caching, deduplication, mutations, and subscriptions a breeze.
+`villus` makes frequent tasks such as re-fetching, caching, deduplication, mutations, and subscriptions a breeze.
 It has even built-in `Suspense` support with Vue 3!
 Consult the [documentation](https://villus.logaretm.com) for more use-cases and examples.

 ## Compatibility